Stillwell-C/gram-copy-api/README.md

 Authentication is handled with a JWT refresh token stored in an HTTP only secure cookie and a separate JWT access token stored in a redux store with a 15-minute expiration.

-If a user is logged in and does not have a JWT access token (e.g. the user has refreshed their page) or has sent a request to the sever that has been rejected due to an expired access token, the front end will automatically access the API's and save the access token received before reattempting the user's initial request.
+If a user is logged in and does not have a JWT access token (e.g. the user has refreshed their page) or has sent a request to the sever that has been rejected due to an expired access token, the front end will automatically access the API's refresh route and save the access token received before reattempting the user's initial request.

 Specific routes require a valid JWT access token to access.
 JWT verification is done using the [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken) package.
 Anytime a user's ID is used on the backend (e.g. requesting a user's feed, updating data, etc.), this is supplied by the decoded access token.
+Pages for routes requring a JWT to access are also protected on the frontend and require a user to be logged in to access.

-Axios and Tanstack Query are used to make server requests and store/cache/invalidate data with the exception of the access token that is stored in the redux store.
+Axios and TanStack Query are used to make server requests and cache/invalidate data on the frontend.
+Altering data receieved from the server (such as liking a post or following a user) will update the cache or will invalidate the cache (requiring refetch of some or all of the data).
+This works well for data across the cache in most cases (if you like a post, I intend for all instances of that post to be invalidated including in the multiple types of image feeds and on a user's profile even when this means invalidating a whole feed); however, there may be some limited cases where some cached data is not perfectly updated or cached.
+I hope to continue to hone this feature for better performance and user experience.
+The only server data stored in the redux store is the access token.

 The [cors](https://www.npmjs.com/package/cors) package is used to only allow requests from specific origins.
 In this case, I am only allowing requests originating from the frontend.